Quarkal-AI/simpliml/README.md

     ```

 ### 🖥️ Local Deployment
-To get started with SimpliML, the easiest way is using Docker:
+To get started with SimpliML, the easiest way is to use Docker:

 1. Copy the `.env.example` file to `.env`: